Planning the Perfect Winter Day Trip to Yellowstone National Park

 Mountain Modern is located just 55 miles from the south entrance to Yellowstone National Park, so taking a winter day trip to Yellowstone is a no-brainer way to check an item off your bucket list.

-Winter is a special time at the Park with fewer visitors, steaming geysers and a beautiful winter scene of mountains, trees and frozen lakes.
+Winter is a special time at the Park with fewer visitors, steaming geysers and a beautiful winter scene of snow-covered mountains, trees and icy lakes.
 Yellowstone in winter can only be described as “magical”!

 Exploring Yellowstone In The Winter